cbeck88/conf-rs/README.md

 Alternatively, you may prefer that your application can load layered config from a file in a more structured format.

-In the `conf` API, self-describing structured data like this is called a "document". (`conf` doesn't really care if it actually came from a file.)
+In the `conf` API, self-describing structured data like this is called a "document". (`conf` doesn't care if it actually came from a file.)

 To use a document as a source for layered config in `conf`, you can do the following:

 0. You must have the `serde` feature enabled in `conf`, which is on by default.

    You must annotate your structs with `#[conf(serde)]`.
-This can create additional build-time requirements -- fields in your structs might need to implement `serde::Deserialize` depending on how they are annotated.
+Fields in your structs might need to implement [`serde::Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html) depending on how they are annotated (see [reference](./REFERENCE_derive_conf.md)).

-1. First, determine the file path and load the document content.
+1. Determine the file path and load the document content.
 For example,

    ```rust
    let config_path = std::env::var("CONFIG").ok().or_else("config.yaml".to_owned());